Your Turn to Make Your Mark in Design

 - A general approach for design processes that benefits children and clients;

-- Tools, techniques and worksheets for learning to design;
+- Design tools and worksheets for learning to design;

 - Specific design projects based on the Your Turn approach and tools

-In addition, podcasts on designing and you tube movies in which children explain the Your turn tools and how they approach design are available on this website.
+- Podcasts and you tube movies in which children explain the Your turn tools

 The Your Turn approach was developed in cooperation with Mathieu Gielen, Fenne van Doorn, Maarten van Mechelen, Pieter Jan Stappers from the Faculty of Industrial Design Engineering and a great many other partners.
 They also host a website ‘co-design with kids’ especially for designers, who want to involve children in their design process.

-You are welcome to share the content of this website, with proper reference.
-All materials are published under CC -BY-NC-SA 4.0 (Creative Commons-Attribution-NonCommercial-ShareAlike 4.0 International) licence.
+You are welcome to share the content of the Your Turn approach, with proper reference.
+All Your Turn materials are published under CC-BY-NC-SA 4.0 (Creative Commons-Attribution-NonCommercial-ShareAlike 4.0 International) licence.